Drummer143/support-chat-WIP/README.md

 7. Font awesome

 ### Describtion

 This app is intended for *support staff only*.
 I want to write another application for clients.

-This is a chat application for the support service.

 ##### What I implemented in the app:
 1. Authentification: